Corporate Taxation in Denmark in 2026: Rates for ApS, Sole Proprietorship, Filial and Others

 Additional Requirements

-Annual financial statements must be prepared according to Danish accounting standards and filed with the Danish Business Authority.
+Annual financial statements must be filed with the Danish Business Authority per Danish accounting standards

-Companies with > 50% common ownership must apply joint taxation, with the parent company managing consolidated tax payments.
+Companies with >50% common ownership must apply joint taxation; parent company manages consolidated payments

-Related-party transactions must follow arm's length principles.
-Documentation requirements apply for international transactions.
+Related-party transactions must follow arm's length principles; documentation required for international transactions

 2026 Updates and Changes